-F. Recommendations
+Recommendations

-There are a number of relatively simple ways in which a rights-based framework can be created for anti-poverty and housing strategies in Ontario, based on existing laws and relying primarily on existing institutional structures.
+There are a number of relatively simple ways in which a rights-based framework can be created for anti-poverty and housing strategies in each province and territory in Canada, based on existing laws and relying primarily on existing institutional structures.

+Recommendation #1: Affirming International Human Rights Obligations

-Recommendation # 1: Affirming the Interpretive Presumption: Ontario should affirm that it recognizes the right to an adequate standard of living, including the rights to adequate food and adequate housing as per article 11 of the ICESCR.
-The Poverty Reduction Act should state that all provincial statutes are to be interpreted consistently with Ontario's obligations under international human rights law to progressively realize the right to an adequate standard of living.
-The Act should also recognize in a preamble that measures to reduce and eventually eliminate poverty are required to protect the rights to life, liberty and security of the person, and the right to equality in sections 7 and 15 of the Charter.
-The Attorney General should take the position publicly and before courts that the Charter can and should be interpreted so as to provide effective remedies to violations of these rights caused by poverty or homelessness.
+Each province and territory should affirm that it recognizes the right to an adequate standard of living, including the rights to adequate food and adequate housing as per article 11 of the

+ICESCR.
+Governments should also recognize that measures to reduce and eventually eliminate poverty are required to protect the rights to life, liberty and security of the person, and the right to equality in sections 7 and 15 of the Charter.
+Provincial/territorial Attorneys General should take the position publicly and before courts that the Charter can and should be interpreted so as to provide effective remedies to violations of these rights caused by poverty or homelessness.